 Program Features

-• Classes will include a variety topics designed to facilitate participants’ knowledge and skill of intrapersonal, groups and teams, and organizational dynamics.
+• Classes will include a variety of topics designed to facilitate participants’ knowledge and skill of intrapersonal, groups and teams, and organizational dynamics.

 • Coursework with immediate application to the work environment.